cefriel/ontology-template/README.md

 Create a repository starting from this template repository.
 Rename the folders and the repository accordingly to the identifier of the ontology.
 The new repository name should be used to replace `my-ontology` in all the places.

-1. The RDF files describing the controlled vocabularies can be defined manually or by modifying the [my-ontology.owl](.my-ontology/my-ontology.owl) file.
+1. The RDF files describing the ontology can be defined manually or by modifying the [my-ontology.owl](.my-ontology/my-ontology.owl) file.

 2. Download the Widoco tool as discussed below and put the JAR in the `tools` folder to automatise its execution through the `run-onto.sh` script.
 A Java installation is required.